makeitworkpress/wp-register/README.md

 WP Register is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-register/).

 ## Usage
 Include the WP_Register class in your plugin, theme or child theme file.
 Require it in your file, use an autoloader or include it using composer.
+You can read more about autoloading in [the readme of wp-autoload](https://github.com/makeitworkpress/wp-autoload).

 ### Build your array with registrations
 You can add the types you want to register through an multidimensional array.
 Please follow the format as specified in the example below.